25 Healthy Ways to Fight Inflammation

 6. Try the 4-7-8 breath

-Read more: 10 Small Ways to Change a Bad Mood Fast
+Read next: 10 Small Ways to Change a Bad Mood Fast

 7. Replace refined sugar

 Refined sugar means anything with white table sugar, including cookies, cereals, and other sweets.
-According to celebrity nutritionist Rashi Chowdhary, “Refined table sugar has no essential nutrients and contributes to insulin resistance, cravings, inflammation, ageing, and bad gut bacteria.”
+According to nutritionist Rashi Chowdhary, “Refined table sugar has no essential nutrients and contributes to insulin resistance, cravings, inflammation, ageing, and bad gut bacteria.
 So what should you eat instead?
-Fruit is one of the best sources of natural sugar and Chowdhary also recommends raw, unrefined honey and manuka honey, which “have a lot of vitamins, minerals, and enzymes.”
+Fruit is one of the best sources of natural sugar and Chowdhary also recommends raw, unrefined honey and manuka honey, which have lots of vitamins, minerals, and enzymes.

 If you’re wondering what the heck “turning inward” means, you’re not alone.
 It basically means doing an internal check-in with your emotions and brain.
-One of the best ways to do this is meditation, which you can start doing with the help of an app like Calm or Headspace.
+One of the best ways to do this is meditation, but if you’re traditional meditation seems too time-consuming, consider trying shower meditation.

 9. Mind your gut health

-According to Dr. Marvin Singh, an integrative medicine physician and gastroenterologist, if you want to fend off inflammation “always consider the impact something might have on your gut microbiome before you do it.”
-As he explains it, this includes “foods you eat, how much sleep you get, how you react (versus respond) to things, how much time you give yourself for self-care, how well you avoid toxins in products you use and in your environment, and how much time you give to laughing and enjoying life with friends and family.”
+“Always consider the impact something might have on your gut microbiome before you do it,” says Marvin Singh, M.D., integrative medicine physician and gastroenterologist.
+“This includes the foods you eat, how much sleep you get, how you react to things, how much time you give yourself for self-care, how well you avoid toxins in products you use and in your environment, and how much time you give to laughing and enjoying life with friends and family.”

 10. Cut down on sugar

-“When cortisol levels surge, they start imbalancing your insulin production.
-And when insulin starts rising, that causes inflammation,” says Dr. Bindiya Gandhi, an integrative and functional medicine family doctor in Atlanta.
-If you want to prevent this snowball effect from occurring, you can tackle it from both directions by working to decrease stress but also by cutting down on sugar, which helps keep your insulin production healthy and balanced.
+“When cortisol levels surge, they start to imbalance your insulin production.
+And when insulin starts rising, that causes inflammation,” says Bindiya Gandhi, M.D., integrative and functional medicine doctor.
+If you want to prevent this snowball effect from occurring, you can tackle it from both directions by working to decrease stress while also cutting down on sugar, which helps keep your insulin production healthy and balanced.

 11. Eat chia seeds for breakfast